Control of ventilation

-The control of ventilation is the physiological mechanisms involved in the control of breathing, which is the movement of air into and out of the lungs.
+The control of ventilation in higher vertebrates is the physiological process, and the set of related mechanisms, involved in the control of breathing, which is the movement of air into and out of the lungs.
 Ventilation facilitates respiration.
-Respiration refers to the utilization of oxygen and balancing of carbon dioxide by the body as a whole, or by individual cells in cellular respiration.
+Term respiration refers to the utilization of oxygen and balancing of carbon dioxide by the body as a whole, or by individual cells (in the case of cellular respiration).

 The most important function of breathing is the supplying of oxygen to the body and balancing of the carbon dioxide levels.
-Under most conditions, the partial pressure of carbon dioxide (PCO_{2}), or concentration of carbon dioxide, controls the respiratory rate.
+Under most conditions, the partial pressure of carbon dioxide (pCO_{2}), or concentration of carbon dioxide in the bloodstream, controls the respiratory rate.

 The peripheral chemoreceptors that detect changes in the levels of oxygen and carbon dioxide are located in the arterial aortic bodies and the carotid bodies.
-Central chemoreceptors are primarily sensitive to changes in the pH of the blood, (resulting from changes in the levels of carbon dioxide) and they are located on the medulla oblongata near to the medullar respiratory groups of the respiratory center.
+Central chemoreceptors are primarily sensitive to changes in the pH of the blood, (resulting from changes in the levels of carbon dioxide) and they are located on the medulla oblongata near to the medullary respiratory groups of the respiratory center.

 Information from the peripheral chemoreceptors is conveyed along nerves to the respiratory groups of the respiratory center.
 There are four respiratory groups, two in the medulla and two in the pons.
 The two groups in the pons are known as the pontine respiratory group.